-Freelance Writer, Editor, & Content Manager
+Creative Writer, Editor, & Content Manager

 About

-Hdavis_beachHeather Lynne Davis earned a B.A. in English from Hollins University and an M.A. in creative writing from Syracuse University.
-She has worked as a communications professional for 30 years for organizations such as JSI, The Manoff Group, and IREX.
+On the professional side, Heather has worked as a communications and publications professional for nonprofit organizations such as JSI, The Manoff Group, IREX, and the Casualty Actuarial Society.
 She loves to help mission-driven organizations translate complex ideas into clear, engaging publications that build credibility, drive engagement, and improve content operations.
-She has partnered with subject matter experts and senior leadership to produce high-impact publications that inform, engage, and elevate institutional credibility.
+She has partnered with subject matter experts and senior leadership to produce publications that inform, engage, and elevate institutional credibility.
 Whether crafting toolkits, directing knowledge dissemination, or refining editorial workflows, she bring clarity, structure, and strategy to every stage of the publishing process.

 Leave a comment